Wondering which of the 7 stages of a healthy relationship yours is in?

 What if our partner is doing things we feel are preventing us from getting to that next level?
 If that is the case how do we “fix” it?

 Why is it important to identify relationship stages?

 I got the idea for this post after listing to Gottman being interviewed about relationship stages on the Neil Sattin podcast entitled Relationship Alive.
 You can listen to that interview in its entirety right here:

 I don’t pretend to be as knowledgeable as Gottman or as insightful as Sattin.

 Gottman and his wife Julie have literally spent 40 years doing clinical research and studies on relationships and if anyone knows about how to make or break a relationship, it’s John Gottman.

-I’ve been married over 11 years as of this post.
+I’ve been married for over 12 years as of this post.
 I’m not the perfect husband.
 Nor am I the perfect blogger.

 But I have made mistakes in my relationship.
 I’ve seen what has worked & has made things better.
 But I have also seen damage from my actions and reactions.
 And (luckily), I’ve seen what it takes to repair some of that.

 What are John Gottman’s three relationship stages?